HasithaGallella/ViT-Playground-2.0/README.md

   Easily extend or modify transformer components using subclass-based design.

 - ⚙️ **Multi-Device Compatibility**
-  - ✅ Scalable training on SLURM-based HPC environments (e.g., worked on 8× A100 GPU cluster)
+  - ✅ Scalable training on SLURM-based HPC environments (e.g., worked on 640GB 8× A100 GPU cluster)
-  - ✅ Fine-tuning on mid-range GPUs (e.g., worked on RTX 2060 Windows)
+  - ✅ Fine-tuning on mid-range GPUs (e.g., worked on 6GB RTX 2060 Windows PC)
-  - ✅ Inference and testing on CPU-only machines, including macOS (Tested on M4 MacBook)
+  - ✅ Inference and low level module testing on CPU-only machines, including macOS (Tested on M4 MacBook)

 - 🚀 **Built with PyTorch**
   It utilizes native, from-scratch PyTorch modules and CUDA acceleration when available, with many test example implementations, such as How Backpropagation Works for transformer parameter updates at the low level.